 St. Peter ad Vincula Tourist Attraction:

 The Chapel of St Peter ad Vincula is now a popular tourist attraction in London and draws visitors from all over the world.
 The chapel offers a glimpse into Tudor history and provides visitors with a unique opportunity to see the final resting places of some of England’s most famous historical figures.
-Visitors can also view several notable artifacts on display in the chapel, including the execution block used to behead Anne Boleyn.

 The chapel is open to visitors daily, and guided tours are available for those who want a more in-depth experience.
 The tours provide visitors with a detailed history of the chapel and its significance in Tudor history.
 Visitors can also attend services in the chapel, which are held on Sundays and special occasions throughout the year.